The Last Watch on the Walls

 Consequences and Lasting Impact

 The sack of Rome sent shockwaves through the ancient world.
 Though the physical damage was relatively limited and the city would recover, the psychological impact was enormous.
-St. Jerome, writing in Bethlehem, lamented "The City which had conquered the whole world was itself conquered."
+St. Jerome, writing in Bethlehem, lamented: "The City which had conquered the whole world was itself conquered."
 The fall of Rome seemed impossible to many who had grown up believing in Roman invincibility.

 The event sparked a theological crisis among Christians, as pagans blamed the abandonment of traditional gods for Rome's humiliation.
 St. Augustine was prompted to write "The City of God" in response, arguing for the separation of earthly and heavenly kingdoms and helping to shape medieval Christian philosophy.